-The Crisis Services Campus Advocate is co-located at D'Youville University and provides confidential case management services, supportive counseling, and safety planning to students, faculty, employees, and staff who are survivors of sexual assault, domestic violence, or stalking.
-The Campus Advocate can assist and accompany survivors on campus through the reporting and Title IX process, as well as provide off-campus advocacy with law enforcement and the criminal court process.
-The Campus Advocate can also provide linkages to counseling, medical treatment, and other community resources.
-Additionally, the Campus Advocate offers prevention programming and training to students, faculty, employees, and staff.
-You can contact Samantha Steiner, Campus Advocate at steiner@crisisservices.org or (716) 536-4147.
+The Crisis Services Campus Advocate is available at D'Youville University, offering confidential support for survivors of sexual assault, domestic violence, or stalking.
+Services include case management, supportive counseling, safety planning, and assistance with reporting and Title IX processes.
+The Campus Advocate can also provide advocacy with law enforcement and connect survivors with additional resources.
+For prevention programming and training, contact Molly Peron at MPeron@crisisservices.org or (716) 536-4147.
 If you are experiencing a mental health emergency, please call the Crisis Services 24/7 hotline at (716) 834-3131 at anytime to speak with a crisis counselor.